meyeringh/OpenSubz/README.md

 ```
 git pull https://codeberg.org/epinez/Subz.git
+cd Subz
 npm i
 ionic capacitor build android
 ```

-Then open the Android Studio project under `android/`, run build and enjoy!
+Then open the Android Studio project under `android/` and run a build.
+You could also run it in a browser with `ionic serve`.
+Enjoy!

 ## Contributing